bnb-chain/BSC-State-Expiry/consensus-state-expiry/faqs.md

 There are several reasons to keep it:

 *   The size of the L1 account trie is relatively small, constituting only around 4% of the L2 storage trie on BSC as of the end of 2022.
 *   The L1 account trie contains crucial information about user accounts, such as their balance and nonce.
-If users were required to revive their accounts before accessing their assets, it would significantly impact their experience.
+If users were required to revive their accounts before accessing their ../assets, it would significantly impact their experience.
 *   By retaining the L1 account trie, the witness verification process can be much simpler.

 ## Why Not Create A New L2 Storage Trie?